-Best Practice: Ducts and air handlers should be placed in conditioned spaces to the extent possible.
-Extreme temperatures and humidity levels can be found in unconditioned spaces and create an unfavorable environment for ducts and air handlers.
+Best Practice: Ducts and air handlers should be placed in conditioned spaces or buried in insulation to the extent possible.
+High temperatures can be found in unconditioned spaces and create an unfavorable environment for ducts and air handlers.
+California recognizes crawlspace placement of ducts as preferable to putting ducts in attics.